sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2020.md

 -   University of London
     -   **Fundamentals of Computer Science**
-        -   Review of simple algorithms for sorting.
+        -   Review: Of simple algorithms for sorting.

 ### 28